 The OID, and a list of the leaf OIDs under it, appear along with the alert condition fields.

-3. Fill in the fields to create the alert you wish to receive, then click Add OID Monitor.
+3. Fill in the fields to set up the conditions under which you want the alert to be triggered, then click Add OID Monitor.

 Atera automatically monitors some specific parameters on Linux-based devices as well as printers.